Blog > Category > Posted: 2023-Jun-29, Updated: 2024-Jul-09

 Warm edge spacers

 Spacers separate panes of glass.
 Different spacer technologies are used by different manufacturers, and many companies claim to have a superior solution.
-Typically the older technologies utilize metal spacers that conduct heat and can encourage the formation of condensation (year-round) and ice crystals (winter).
+Typically, older technologies utilize metal spacers that conduct heat and can encourage the formation of condensation (year-round) and ice crystals (winter).
 Newer spacer technologies focus on providing durability, gas retention, and thermal performance, with the goal of keeping the edges of the window glass warmer inside the home through the reduction of heat transfer.
 When comparing windows, look at CR values and the overall performance of the window.

 warm edge window technology comparison